 The Cheltenham Festival always promises glitz and glamour.
-It is safe to say the 2019 will be no different.
+It is safe to say The Festival in 2020 will be no different.
 Tuesday 14th March kicks off the festivities but what exactly will you need to wear?
 As hundreds of thousands of people descend on Cheltenham Racecourse, you can be certain that they will be dressed exceptionally.

 But maybe that is the very thing that has got you worried.
 What is the dress code?
 Is it formal?
 Should I leave the coat at home?
 We are here to help.
 Here is everything you need to know when it comes to the Cheltenham Festival dress code.